We're raising the bar even higher.

 - The bottom screen's resolution is 320x240.

 - The 3DS sports an accelerometer and gyroscope, allowing motion based game mechanics.
-For example in first-person views, you can move the 3DS around to move the camera.
+For example, in games with first-person views, you can move the 3DS around to move the camera.

-- There's a front facing camera with one lens and a back facing camera with 2 lenses for 3D pictures.
+- There's a front facing camera and two back-facing cameras for 3D pictures.
 Both take pictures at 640x480 (0.3MP)resolution.
+The new Nintendo 3DSes include a front-facing infrared emitter to improve face tracking in low-light environments.

 Games for Nintendo 3DS: